Events and news

 The Ambivalence of the Liberal-Illiberal Dynamic

-In the new issue of the Journal of Illiberalism Studies Anja Hennig addresses the representation of 'illiberal actors' in academic discourse in the essay "The Ambivalence of the Liberal-Illiberal Dynamic".
-Against the background of specific experiences with the 'Monday demonstrations' in Frankfurt (Oder), Hennig explains which actors and statements should be given a platform in the academic context, where and which red lines should be drawn if necessary, and how the academic discourse in general can relate to 'illiberal' actors – all questions that are central for the self-positioning of academics.
+In the new issue of the Journal of Illiberalism Studies Anja Hennig addresses questions of the representation of 'illiberal actors' in academic discourse in her essay "The Ambivalence of the Liberal-Illiberal Dynamic".
+Against the background of specific experiences with the 'Monday demonstrations' in Frankfurt (Oder), Hennig explains, among other things, which actors and statements should be given a platform in the academic context, where and which red lines should be drawn if necessary, and how the academic discourse in general can relate to 'illiberal' actors - questions that are central to the self-positioning of academics.

 Annual report 2023

-Ukraine and Europe in transition, the Oder crisis, the German-Polish neighbourhood and the state of Brandenburg - these were among the topics and activities at IFES last year.
+Ukraine and Europe in transition, the Oder crisis, the German-Polish neighbourhood and the state of Brandenburg - these were the topics of activities at IFES last year.
 Click here for the Annual Report 2023.

 Book presentation

-Anja Hennig, Gionathan Lo Mascolo and Marietta van der Tol discuss their contributions in the volume "The Christian Right in Europe: Movements, Networks, and Denominations" published by Transcript Verlag.
-The discussion as part of the Blavatnik Book Talk can be found here.
+Anja Hennig, Gionathan Lo Mascolo and Marietta van der Tol discuss their contributions in the volume "The Christian Right in Europe: Movements, Networks, and Denominations" published by transcript.
+The discussion as part of the Blavatnik Book Talk can be listened to here.

 Contributions and essays concerning the Oder

-In October 2023, four articles were published on the science blog Polish Studies under the curatorship of IFES member Anja Hennig.
-The dossier addresses different perspectives on the German-Polish Oder crisis and asymmetries as an analytical perspective for international relations, as well as demands for the rights of nature.
-You can read the articles here.
+In October 2023, four articles were published on the science blog Polish Studies under the editorship of IFES member Anja Hennig, which address different perspectives on the German-Polish Oder crisis, asymmetries as an analytical perspective for international relations and demands for the rights of nature.
+Here you can find the articles for reading and reference.